-For an unmarried potential entrepreneur over the age of 26, the security of employer-sponsored health insurance can prevent risk-taking.
-This dilemma contributes to “job lock,” a situation in which employees stay at their current jobs because leaving would result in the loss of benefits they value.
+The need for health insurance can prevent entrepreneurial risk-taking, contributing to “job lock,” a situation in which employees stay at their current jobs because leaving would result in the loss of benefits they value.
 To reduce the effects of job lock, policymakers should:

 - Facilitate the development of a system of portable benefits that follow workers as they move across jobs or out of the workforce to start a business.